 Columbia is a very small city located in the state of Kentucky.
 With a population of 4,644 people and seven constituent neighborhoods, Columbia is the 93rd largest community in Kentucky.

-Columbia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Columbia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Columbia is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Columbia who work in office and administrative support (18.47%), teaching (15.61%), and sales jobs (11.27%).

-Being a small city, Columbia does not have a public transit system used by locals to get to and from work.
+Columbia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Columbia in 2010 was $15,367, which is low income relative to Kentucky and the nation.
 This equates to an annual income of $61,468 for a family of four.